theodoreOnzGit/spiceSharpFluidFlowSolver/therminolPipeTest/README.md

 Next slew of tests is to check if i set differing temperatures along the pipe segment, are all my thermodynamic properties going to be the correct value?

+So basically, set a temperature list with some starting temperature. add 10 degrees for every segment added.
+And check if the thermodynamic properties give the correct values.